atlas-php/agent-cli/README.md

 * `--interactive` – run Codex directly attached to your terminal (no JSON logging).
 * `--model=` – override the Codex model for the current run.
 * `--instructions=` – prepend additional system instructions ahead of the user task; stored in the JSON log as a `thread.request` event.
+* `--template-task=` / `--template-instructions=` – override the configured task/instructions templates for a single run when you want to reshape the payload without editing config.
 * `--meta=` – supply a JSON object of metadata (IDs, tags, etc.) that is recorded alongside the synthetic thread lifecycle log entry.
 * `--resume=` – continue an existing Codex thread; the wrapper preserves the thread identifier, writes a `thread.resumed` log entry for the new task, and still forwards only your task arguments to Codex.
 * `--workspace=` – override the working directory Codex uses for this run (falls back to the configured workspace when omitted).
 The command executes Codex from this path and logs it inside the `workspace` JSONL entry alongside the provider name.